 To my knowledge, only Salesforce and HubSpot are allowing this natively at the moment.

 10. Mobile CRM

 Most good CRM software has a mobile app that allows on-the-move reporting and logging of communications, and tasks.
 A salesperson can be reminded of a call to a prospect, a sales manager can quickly see the status of a sales team's performance, and a business owner a birds-eye view of sales, service, and general business performance.

 We used to worry about this a lot Pre-Pandemic, but the requests for a mobile app have decreased Post-Pandemic.

 Selling is now happening more and more on the laptop.
 It's nice that the app is there, but it's not being used to the same extent as Pre-Pandemic.

 In our experience, our clients are 99% accessing CRMs via their web browsers.
 App experiences are always limited to create quick and easy access.
 We think this limited functionality and remote selling have fundamentally changed the game here.

-6. Enterprise vs. SMB CRM Platforms
+6. Enterprise vs. SMB CRM Systems

-Enterprise CRM Platforms
+Enterprise CRM Systems

 Enterprise CRM platforms offer a vast array of features and can integrate seamlessly with their existing enterprise resource planning (ERP) systems.
 They often come with extensive developer toolkits with which custom functions can be built.